 - Tax rules permit individuals to deduct certain carrying charges for tax purposes.
 Acceptable examples: - 1.
-Interest paid on funds borrowed to earn investment income - 2.
-Fees for certain investment advice - 3.
-Fees paid for management, administration or safe custody of investments - 4.
-Accounting fees paid for the recording of investment income - These charges may not be deducted: - 1.
+Interest paid on funds borrowed to earn investment income as interest and dividends - 2.
+Fees paid for certain investment advice - 3.
+Fees paid for management, administration, or safe custody of investments - 4.
+Accounting fees paid for the recoding of investment income - These charges may not be deducted: - 1.
 Interest paid on funds to buy investments that generate capital gains only - 2.
 Brokerage fees or commissions paid to buy or sell investments (included in cost base) - 3.
 Interest paid on funds borrowed to contribute to a registered retirement savings plan, registered education savings plan, or tax-free savings account - 4.
 Administration or counseling fees for registered retirement savings accounts - 5.
 Fees paid for advice such as financial planning - 6.
 Safety deposit box charges